 Another option is moving to OpenJDK and purchasing support from Red Hat, who have a long history of providing paid support programs for many open source programs.
 December 2018 saw them announce support for OpenJDK on Windows, supplementing their existing support for installations running on Red Hat Enterprise Linux (RHEL).

 While Red Hat have a strong presence in many large organisations, their recent acquisition by IBM may give business reasons to be wary.

-This project was created in order to add OpenJDK to Linux distributions, such as Fedora, that requires totally free, non-proprietary, software.
-The IcedTea 3.0 release is is based on OpenJDK 8 and the current stable release, 3.10.0, was released on December 25th, 2018.
+This project was created in order to add OpenJDK to Linux distributions, such as Fedora, that require totally free, non-proprietary, software.
+The IcedTea 3.0 release is based on OpenJDK 8 and the current stable release, 3.10.0, was released on December 25th, 2018.